 My articles on cultural issues and book and music reviews have been published in The Herald, The Scotsman, the Scottish Educational Journal, The Keelie, Cencrastus, Chapman, Edinburgh Review, island, Northwords, West Coast, Classwork, the Luing Newsletter, Northings, in the books The Reckoning and Grounding a World: Essays on the work of Kenneth White, and in the papers of the Scottish Trade Union Research Network.

-I’ve read and spoken at many festivals and cultural events including Celtic Connections, Changin’ Scotland, the Nairn Book and Arts Festival, Glasgow’s Aye Write Book Festival, Edinburgh’s Ceilidh Culture, the Belladrum Festival and the Edinburgh International Book Festival.
+I’ve read and spoken at many festivals and cultural events including Celtic Connections, Changin’ Scotland, the Nairn Book and Arts Festival, Glasgow’s Aye Write Book Festival, StAnza International Poetry Festival, Edinburgh’s Ceilidh Culture, Lismore Music and Literature Festival Taproot, the Belladrum Festival, the Islay Book Festival, Wigtown Book Festival and the Edinburgh International Book Festival.

 My degree is in philosophy and history and for 17 years I was principal teacher of history at Braidhurst High School in Motherwell.
 I have also lectured to undergraduate and post-graduate student teachers at the former St Andrew’s College of Education and the University of Glasgow, and at the University of Edinburgh Office of Lifelong Learning.
 From 1996 until 2007 I worked as a full-time EIS Area Officer providing advice, representation, and training to EIS members working in nursery, primary, secondary and further education in much of west central Scotland and in June 2010 I was awarded the Fellowship of the Educational Institute of Scotland in the special category ‘for signal service to education.’